 Kangla Fort & Palace is located on the Eastern and Western sides of River Imphal, at Imphal, the capital of Manipur state, India.
 Those on the Eastern side were damaged in the course of time and only parts of the Fort on the Western side, exist now.

 Kangla Palace was the Royal residence of the erstwhile Meetei rulers, who ruled the Kingdom of Manipur (the Kangleipak Kingdom or the Kingdom of Kangleipak).

 King Loiyumba established the Kingdom of Kangleipak in 1110.
 He conquered the nearby areas and consolidated the kingdom into a larger one.
 He also made a written constitution for the kingdom.
 In the 19th century, the kingdom became a princely state under British rule.

-Inside Kangla fort, there are a number of temples.
-The Fort is spread over an area of 237.62 acres.
+Inside the Kangla Fort, there are a number of temples.
+The Fort is spread over 237.62 acres.